bencookman/2YR/README.md

 mv "./out/main.pdf" # movepdf
 ```

-Notice the `git commit` performed at the end, which is done automatically along with the rest of it using latex tools and recipes in VS Code.
+Notice no `git commit` is performed at the end, but may done automatically along with the rest of it using latex tools and recipes in VS Code.